Volunteer as part of our evolving contemplative community near Poitiers, France

 Cultural exchange and learning opportunities

-Volunteers will have the opportunity to learn about the how work collaboratively with others in running retreats and courses, gardening, land management, house-keeping, cooking, living and helping with others from diverse backgrounds and different cultures, meditation and spiritual writings from Christian and other traditions.
+Volunteers will have the opportunity to learn through working collaboratively with others from a wide range of backgrounds and cultures, running retreats and courses, gardening, land management, house-keeping, cooking, as well as through meditation and spiritual teachings from Christian and other traditions.

 • Help